 Graduate studies in music at the doctoral level include the PhD in Music (in the fields of music theory, musicology, composition or music education) or the DMA (Doctor of Musical Arts) in performance (in voice, piano, violin, viola, cello, clarinet, trumpet, and percussion).
 Admission to our doctoral programs normally requires a Master’s degree in the area of study for which a doctoral application is made.

-All other graduate music programs: January 15, 2018 This application is now closed.
+All other graduate music programs: January 15.
+This application is now open.

 How to Apply

 The application is online and administered by Western's School for Graduate and Postdoctoral Studies.
 Note that applicants will be required to upload supplementary documents (see full list of admission requirements by program) to the online application.